ngscheurich/iris.nvim/README.md

 There are a few methods with which an Iris palette is brought forth, listed here in order of precedence:

 1. If you have created and specified a custom palette named the same as your colorscheme, Iris will use this data, filling in the gaps where necessary.
 A custom palette must define *at minimum* the sixteen core colors.
 You can see [my custom Tokyo Night palette] as an example.
-2. If the [nvim-base16] package is available and you are using a `base16-*` colorscheme, Iris will use the base16 colors defined by the package.
+2. If the [nvim-base16] plugin is available and you are using a `base16-*` colorscheme, Iris will use the base16 colors defined by the plugin.
 3. In every other scenario, the palette is derived from existing Neovim highlight groups.
 This *usually* works pretty well and makes Iris a hands-off solution in most cases.

 ### Colors